-However, most homebuyers today still pay > $1,500 for title insurance, even though the above process still hasn’t really changed since the late 1800’s.
-Today, you’re still paying someone (a title company or a lawyer) to go to the courthouse, search your property against all public records to find any existing liens, easements, or issues that could prevent you from owning the place free & clear.
+However, most home buyers today still pay for title insurance, even though the above process still hasn't really changed.
+Today, you're still paying someone (a title company or a lawyer) to go to the courthouse, search your property against all public records to find any existing liens, easements, or issues that could prevent you from owning the place free & clear.

 If you're locking-in a mortgage to buy your home, it's highly likely your lender will require you to purchase a policy to protect its interest in the property.
 If the property title turns out to be invalid, the lender’s policy will reimburse the lender for the outstanding mortgage balance.

 Why Does Title Insurance Cost so Much?

 Title insurance agents do often handle the task of searching through and analyzing public documents, sometimes going back many decades.
 But in many states, consumers pay separate fees to the agents for that research, on top of the premiums.